johndpope/mezz/README.md

 # mezz

-An application for sending and receiving encrypted messages to keybase users
+An application for sending and receiving encrypted messages for Keybase users

 ## Are you a Keybase user?